Heroku Teams

 tab, you can choose the role from the dropdown menu.
 If you’re adding new users directly to the app, the user gets the “Collaborator” role by default.
 A team admin can change this default role from under the Access

-tab of the team, if needed.
+tab of the team.
 They can also assign the “Admin” role to any user.
 The team admin always has an “Admin” role on all apps owned by the team.

 You can’t edit or customize the permissions groups of the three roles.
 Customizable permissions are a feature of Heroku Enterprise.

-Permissions assignments are managed per app, under the Access
+You can manage permissions assignments per app, under the Access

-Additionally, any app owned by a Team can be “Locked” by those with Manage permissions on the app.
-Locking an app prevents any and all access by Team members unless the member has the ‘Manage’ permission on that app.
-The lock function can be used to prevent sensitive apps — such as those occupying the Production stage of a Heroku Pipeline — from being seen or accessed by unauthorized Team members.
+Additionally, users with “Manage” permissions on the app can lock any app owned by a team.
+Locking an app prevents all access by team members unless the member has the “Manage” permission on that app.
+Use the lock function to prevent unauthorized team members from seeing or accessing sensitive apps—such as apps in the Production stage of a Heroku Pipeline.

 The Team navigation shows Apps